Elevator Action: Legacy

 In 1991, a version of Elevator Action was made for the Game Boy, developed and published by Taito.
 While it retains the gameplay of the original arcade version otherwise, it includes new gameplay elements like power-ups and new weapons.
 A port of the game for EZweb mobile phones was released on April 15, 2004.
 This mobile version was later published in North America by Sony Pictures Digital around 2006.

 A sequel, Elevator Action Returns, was released in arcades in 1994.
 Elevator Action EX is an updated version of the game released for the Game Boy Color in 2000.
 Elevator Action Old & New is a further update for the Game Boy Advance, published in 2002.
 A later remake of the game, titled Elevator Action Deluxe, was released on PlayStation Network on August 31, 2011.
 The game contains single player and multiplayer modes, as well as the original arcade game.

+Spy Games: Elevator Mission is a 2007 first person shooter that was originally being developed to be a part of the series but developer Dreams lost the license after Square Enix acquired Taito in 2005 causing the team to scale the project down into a generic title.
+Its gameplay is reminiscent in which players explore a 50‑story building, riding elevators between floors while collecting five hidden data disks per level and shooting enemies along the way in first person.

 Revealed at AOU 2009, Elevator Action: Death Parade is an arcade light gun shooter that uses physical elevator doors in front of the LCD screen when changing scenarios.
 In June 2021, UNIS then released Elevator Action Invasion, another arcade lightgun game.